Admissibility and rectification of colored symmetric operads: Transport of operads and operadic algebras

-\lemm Let $A$ and $B$ be two cofibrant or monoidally cofibrant objects in a quasi-tractable monoidal model category satisfying the unit axiom, i.e., $\mcr (1) \t C \sim C$ for all cofibrant objects $C$.
+\lemm Let $A$ and $B$ be two cofibrant or well-pointed objects in a tractable monoidal model category satisfying the unit axiom, i.e., $\mcr (1) \t C \sim C$ for all cofibrant objects $C$.
 Also assume that (a) weak equivalences are stable under filtered colimits or (b) $\C$ is strongly admissibly generated.
 Then the following map is a weak equivalence:

 \xlemm